alan-turing-institute/data-safe-haven/docs/reference/checklists/security-checklist.md

 During deployment:

-+ Check that one can install software during deployment by using outbound internet
+1. Check that one can install software during deployment by using outbound internet
-+ Check that outbound internet is closed before adding any project data
+2. Check that outbound internet is closed before adding any project data

 After deployment:

-+ Check that outbound internet access on the DSVM is closed off with the following tests:
+3. Check that outbound internet access on the DSVM is closed off with the following tests:
-  + Check the network rules block
+  + a) Check the network rules block
-  + Attempt to access some of your favourite websites (and fail)
+  + b) Attempt to access some of your favourite websites (and fail)
-  + Attempt to download some software via terminal (and fail)
+  + c) Attempt to download some software via terminal (and fail)
-+ Check that the software ingress volume works correctly:
+4. Check that the software ingress volume works correctly:
-  + Check that the volume can be changed to external mode and that the researcher can write (but not read) the volume
+  + a) Check that the volume can be changed to external mode and that the researcher can write (but not read) the volume
-  + Check that we can revoke write access successfully
+  + b) Check that we can revoke write access successfully
-  + Check that we can view software that has been written to the volume and that only administrators can read the volume
+  + c) Check that we can view software that has been written to the volume and that only administrators can read the volume
-  + Check that the volume can be changed to internal mode so that other researchers can read it (but not write)
+  + d) Check that the volume can be changed to internal mode so that other researchers can read it (but not write)
-  + Check that software that requires administraor rights to install, can only be run by a System manager.
+  + e) Check that software that requires administraor rights to install, can only be run by a System manager.

 ## 10. Package mirrors